 This article will walk you through the process of arrest warrant issuance.

 What is an Arrest Warrant?

 An arrest warrant is a document that a judge or magistrate in a court of law issues, authorizing law enforcement officers to arrest a person accused of a crime.

 Before granting an arrest warrant, the government must establish probable cause for apprehending the defendant.
 Generally, the evidence must be presented when requesting an arrest warrant to prove such probable cause.

 Tax Case Prosecution: How an Arrest Warrant is Issued

 Prosecuting a tax case is no simple job for the IRS.
 In addition, the government has limited available resources to prosecute tax crimes.
 Hence, the IRS selects only the most significant cases with the greatest conviction potential.

 You may ask, can the IRS issue an arrest warrant?
-Read on to know the answer to this critical question and learn how an IRS arrest warrant is issued for a tax case.
+Read on to find the answer to this critical question and learn how the IRS issues an arrest warrant for a tax case.

 1. A tax case generally starts at the IRS level